nish0110/Telemetry-Collection-and-aggregation-system/README.md

 ### 2️⃣ Run Server
 python server.py
+Make sure the server system is reachable over the network.

 ### 3️⃣ Run Client
-C client.py
+python client.py

-You can run multiple clients in separate terminals.
+You can run multiple clients on different machines to simulate distributed telemetry sources.
 ---

 ## 🛠 Optimizations Implemented